ml-explore/mlx-examples/llms/qwen/README.md

 # Qwen

-Qwen (通义千问) is a language model developed by Alibaba Cloud.[^1] The architecture of Qwen is similar to Llama except for the bias in the attention layers.
+Qwen (通义千问) are a family of language models developed by Alibaba Cloud.[^1] The architecture of the Qwen models is similar to Llama except for the bias in the attention layers.

 ## Setup